6 Ways to Optimize Your Amazon Product Listings

 A9 ranks product listings based on two main factors:

-Although Amazon’s search engine is similar to your web SERP (search engine result pages) platforms about implementing changes, it’s important to adhere to their changing rules and regulations - not only to improve your Amazon SEO but to ensure any optimization you do won't get you banned.
+Although Amazon’s search engine is similar to your web SERP (search engine result pages) platforms about implementing changes, it’s essential to adhere to their changing rules and regulations - not only to improve your Amazon SEO but to ensure any optimization you do won't get you banned.

 To help you improve your Amazon SEO the right way, we’ve put together these 7 top Amazon SEO tips: